core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 1. The combination of content-type and content coding for which the registration is requested must not be already present in the "CoAP Content-Formats" registry;
 1. The media type associated with the requested Content-Format must exist (or must have been approved for registration) in the "Media Types" registry {{IANA.media-types}};
 1. The optional parameter names must have been defined in association with the media type, and any parameter values associated with such parameter names must be as permitted;
+1. The Content Type is in the preferred format defined in {{preferred-format}};
 1. If a Content Coding is specified, it must exist (or must have been approved for registration) in the "HTTP Content Coding" registry of the "Hypertext Transfer Protocol (HTTP) Parameters" {{IANA.http-parameters}}.

 For the 0-255 range, in addition to the checks described above, the DE is instructed to also evaluate the requested codepoint concerning the limited availability of the 1-byte codepoint space.
 For the 256-9999 range and the 10000-64999 range, this criterion does not apply.

 <!-- Should these actually use BCP14 MUSTs? -->

+## Preferred Format for the Content Type Field {#preferred-format}

+This section defines the preferred string format for including a requested Content Type into the CoAP Content-Formats registry.
+During the review procedure, the Designated Expert(s) or IANA may rewrite a requested Content Type to this preferred string format prior to approval.

+The preferred string format is as follows:

+1. For any case-insensitive elements, lowercase characters must be used.
+   See {{Section 8.3.1 of RFC9110}} for a definition of case-insensitive elements and some examples.
+1. Parameter values are only quoted if the value is such that it requires use of `quoted-string` per {{Section 5.6.6 of RFC9110}}.
+   Otherwise, a parameter value is included unquoted.
+1. A semicolon followed by one space character is used as the separator between media type and parameters.

 ## Temporary Note Removal
 {:removeinrfc}